kbacob/ik/README.md

 For first case i want to porting my current "big " program for jewerly crafting/saleing.
 For now it is vb.net 4.6/mssql/windows forms application.

-Yeah, i novice in c# also
+Yeah, i novice in c# also.

 My english is bad.
 So, i write program code comments by my native language.
 It is russian.
 Sorry =)